-If you want to use "Chassis Alarm" Connector, you must remove 3-4 jumper.
+If you want to use "Chassis Alarm" Connector, you must remove 3-4 pin jumper.

-Fan Power Connectors: CPUFAN1, SYSFAN1
+Fan Power Connectors: CPUFAN1/SYSFAN1

-The CPUFAN1 (processor fan) and SYSFAN1 (system fan) support system cooling fans using +12V via three-pin head connectors.
+The CPUFAN1 (processor fan), SYSFAN1 (system fan) supports a system cooling fan using +12V via a three-pin head connector.
 When connecting the wire to the connectors, always take note that the red wire is the positive and should be connected to the +12V, the black wire is Ground and should be connected to GND.
-If the motherboard has a System Hardware Monitor chipset on-board, you must use a specially designed fan with speed sensor to take advantage of the CPU fan control.
+If the mainboard has a System Hardware Monitor chipset on-board, you must use a specially designed fan with speed sensor to take advantage of the CPU fan control.

-Power LED: D25, D26 (optional)
+Power LED: D55/D56 (optional)